 As mentioned, there are HMRC approved professional bodies who are shown online and their subscription fees are allowable for tax.
 The HMRC professional subscriptions list of `approved’ bodies is extensive but it does not cover all professional bodies.
 Therefore, you should check the HMRC-approved professional bodies to see if your organisation is on here.

 Therefore, there may be a body or body you are now a member of that is not on this list.
 If they are not on the list, the official rule is that you cannot claim these membership fees as business expenses.
 If you put the claims through your business, they will be reportable on form P11D, and the amount paid will appear in your PAYE code as a deduction against your tax allowances.

-Claiming for your business subscriptions as an expense
+Claiming HMRC approved subscriptions as an expense